 This is the most reliable early indicator available to backyard farmers without ultrasound equipment.

 A sow's heat cycle is approximately 21 days.
 If she was successfully bred, she will not show heat signs at the 21-day mark.
-If she shows heat again — restlessness, swollen vulva, mounting behavior, standing still when you press on her back ("standing reflex") — she did not conceive.
+If she shows heat again (restlessness, swollen vulva, mounting behavior, standing still when you press on her back) she did not conceive, and you need to breed her again.

 Mark the breeding date on your calendar immediately.
 Then watch carefully at days 18-24.